simon-greatrix/stencil/Documentation.md

 If the input is not a map, array, list, nor iterable, then it is treated as Java Bean, and its properties can be access according to the normal conventions for such.

+# The "Global" directives

+A stencil may contain `[global key=value]` directives.
+These are processed before all other parts of the stencil even if they are inside comments or here-values.
+The directive may be used to set the initial bundle, the initial escape style, or to select inverted processing mode.
+If multiple directives are found in the document, the last directive wins.

+In normal processing mode, values and directives are ignored within here-values and processed everywhere else.
+In inverted mode, values and directed are ignored everywhere except within here-values.

 # Literals, Values and Directives